shiyuhang0/tidbcloud-branch-github-example/README.md

 It is highly recommended running your CI with the TiDB Cloud branch rather than the production cluster before merging the pull request.

-Use [wait-for-tidbcloud-branch]() action to wait for the ready of TiDB Cloud branch and get the connection information.
+Use [wait-for-tidbcloud-branch]() action to wait for the ready of the TiDB Cloud branch and get the connection information.

 Here is an example: